 Avoid using a template contract you found online because they usually don't have all the necessary elements, or take into account only the laws of one country.
 There is no one-size-fits-all contract.
 It may sound like a time-saver, but you are risking a lot in the case of a lawsuit or dispute.
 Take time to create a contract that is taking into account local labor law regulations of both countries involved.
 Keep in mind that local regulations also determine the length of the contract.
 When the scope of work changes, it's advised to create a new contract every time.

-The good contract should always outline the following:
+A good contract should always outline the following:

 - Scope of work, detailing the services offered by the contractor.